HenryAWE/asbind20/doc/invoke.rst

 The type of script object can be either ``(const) void*`` or a type that can be cast into ``(const) asIScriptObject*``.

-.. doxygenfunction:: asbind20::script_invoke(asIScriptContext*, Object&&, asIScriptFunction*, Args&&...)
+.. doxygenfunction:: asbind20::script_invoke(context_reference, Object&&, function_pointer, Args&&...)

 The script class defined in AngelScript: